 - Prepare the bread and juice on Sunday morning before the worship service begins

 - Place the break and juice on the communion trays and put them on the tables in the sanctuary.
-During the COVID-19 pandemic, additional tables may be set up in the Fellowship Hall and outside.

 - Gather, clean and sterilize, and put away the cups, trays, and plates after the service has ended.